centrahq/api-documentation/pages/03.fe-development/14.best-practices/19.hybrid-fe-design/docs.md

 * [Centra Webhooks](/plugins/centra-webhook) are used to only trigger updates of relevant data

 [notice-box=info]
-In case of a network or application failure, remember to always include a mechanism to completely re-build your middle-ware cache from scratch.
+In case of a network or application issues, remember to always include a mechanism to completely re-build your middle-ware cache from scratch.
 Use it as a failsafe after unplanned outages, where individual webhooks might have been lost.
 [/notice-box]

 ## The one big thing in common